richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 -----

 #### Skillset
-The logic in this section will create a Cognitive Search Skillset.
+The logic in this section will create a AI Search Skillset.

 Append the following code to the bottom of `Main`: